-- 8.11 A person who is the subject of a sanction imposed under Part 7 of these procedures other than one imposed under clause 7.59, paragraph (i), may, within 28 days of the sanction being imposed, seek a review of the investigator's determination and recommendation by the Office. - 8.12 A review under clause 8.11 may be sought on the following grounds: - a) that the investigator has failed to comply with a requirement under these procedures, or - b) that the investigator has misinterpreted or misapplied the standards of conduct prescribed under the code of conduct, or - c) that in imposing its sanction, the council has failed to comply with a requirement under these procedures. - 8.13 A request for a review made under clause 8.11 must be made in writing and must specify the grounds upon which the person believes the investigator or the council has erred. - 8.14 The Office may decline to conduct a review, in cases where the grounds upon which the review is sought are not sufficiently specified. - 8.15 The Office may undertake a review of a matter without receiving a request under clause 8.11. - 8.16 The Office will undertake a review of the matter on the papers.
+8.11 A person who is the subject of a sanction imposed under Part 7 of these procedures other than one imposed under clause 7.58, paragraph (c), may, within 28 days of the sanction being imposed, seek a review of the investigator's determination and recommendation by the Office.

+- 8.12 A review under clause 8.11 may be sought on the following grounds: - a) that the investigator has failed to comply with a requirement under these procedures, or - b) that the investigator has misinterpreted or misapplied the standards of conduct prescribed under the code of conduct, or - that in imposing its sanction, the council has failed to comply with a requirement under these procedures. - 8.13 A request for a review made under clause 8.11 must be made in writing and must specify the grounds upon which the person believes the investigator or the council has erred. - 8.14 The Office may decline to conduct a review, in cases where the grounds upon which the review is sought are not sufficiently specified. - 8.15 The Office may undertake a review of a matter without receiving a request under clause 8.11. - 8.16 The Office will undertake a review of the matter on the papers.
 However, the Office may request that the complaints coordinator provide such further information that the Office considers reasonably necessary for it to review the matter.
-The complaints coordinator must, as far as is reasonably practicable, provide the information requested by the Office.

-- 8.17 Where a person requests a review under clause 8.11, the Office may direct the council to defer any action to implement a sanction.
+The complaints coordinator must, as far as is reasonably practicable, provide the information requested by the Office. - 8.17 Where a person requests a review under clause 8.11, the Office may direct the council to defer any action to implement a sanction.
 The council must comply with a direction to defer action by the Office. - 8.18 The Office must notify the person who requested the review and the complaints coordinator of the outcome of the Office's review in writing and the reasons for its decision.
-In doing so, the Office may comment on any other matters the Office considers to be relevant. - 8.19 Where the Office considers that the investigator or the council has erred, the Office may recommend that a decision to impose a sanction under these procedures be reviewed. - 8.20 In the case of a sanction implemented by the general manager or mayor under clause 7.45, where the Office recommends that the decision to impose a sanction be reviewed: - a) the complaints coordinator must provide a copy of the Office's determination in relation to the matter to the general manager or the mayor, and - b) the general manager or mayor must review any action taken by them to implement the sanction, and - c) the general manager or mayor must consider the Office's recommendation in doing so. - 8.21 In the case of a sanction imposed by the council by resolution under clause 7.59, where the Office recommends that the decision to impose a sanction be reviewed: - a) the complaints coordinator must, where practicable, arrange for the Office's determination to be tabled at the next ordinary council meeting unless the meeting is to be held within the 4 weeks prior to an ordinary local government election, in which case it must be tabled at the first ordinary council meeting following the election, and - b) the council must: - i. review its decision to impose the sanction, and - ii.consider the Office's recommendation in doing so, and - iii. resolve to either rescind or reaffirm its previous resolution in relation to the matter. - 8.22 Where, having reviewed its previous decision in relation to a matter under clause 8.21, the council resolves to reaffirm its previous decision, the council must state in its resolution its reasons for doing so.
+In doing so, the Office may comment on any other matters the Office considers to be relevant. - 8.19 Where the Office considers that the investigator or the council has erred, the Office may recommend that a decision to impose a sanction under these procedures be reviewed.
+Where the Office recommends that the decision to impose a sanction be reviewed: - a) the complaints coordinator must, where practicable, arrange for the Office's determination to be tabled at the next ordinary council meeting unless the meeting is to be held within the 4 weeks prior to an ordinary local government election, in which case it must be tabled at the first ordinary council meeting following the election, and - b) the council must: - i. review its decision to impose the sanction, and - ii. consider the Office's recommendation in doing so, and - iii. resolve to either rescind or reaffirm its previous resolution in relation to the matter.

+8.20 Where, having reviewed its previous decision in relation to a matter under clause 8.19(b), the council resolves to reaffirm its previous decision, the council must state in its resolution its reasons for doing so.